a-christie/marpat/README.md

       ✓ should return zero if no results are found
     #clearCollection()
       ✓ should reject an invalid findOneAndDelete query

+  MongoDB Client
+    #save()
+      ✓ should persist the object and its members to the database (57ms)
+    #findOne()
+      ✓ should load a single object from the collection (60ms) ✓ should populate all fields (287ms)
+      ✓ should not populate any fields (185ms)
+      ✓ should populate specified fields (267ms)
+      ✓ should select only the specified fields (154ms)
+    #findOneAndUpdate()
+      ✓ should return null if there is no document to update (57ms) ✓ should load and update a single object from the collection (63ms) ✓ should populate all fields (245ms)
+      ✓ should not populate any fields (173ms)
+      ✓ should return only the selected information (64ms) ✓ should insert a single object to the collection (164ms) ✓ requires at least two arguments (60ms)
+    #findOneAndDelete()
+      ✓ requires at least one argument (57ms)
+      ✓ should load and delete a single object from the collection (60ms)
+    #find()
+      ✓ should load multiple objects from the collection ✓ should reject if mongo cursor rejects
+      ✓ should load all objects when query is not provided ✓ should sort results in ascending order
+      ✓ should sort results in descending order
+      ✓ should sort results using multiple keys
+      ✓ should sort results using multiple keys
+      ✓ should limit number of results returned
+      ✓ should skip given number of results
+      ✓ should populate all fields (182ms)
+      ✓ should not populate any fields (178ms)
+      ✓ should populate specified fields (174ms)
+      ✓ should select specified fields (167ms)
+    #count()
+      ✓ should return 0 objects from the collection (61ms)
+      ✓ should disregard unsupported options (60ms)
+      ✓ should return 2 matching objects from the collection (208ms)
+    #delete()
+      ✓ should remove instance from the collection (53ms) ✓ should return zero if there are no items to remove
+    #deleteOne()
+      ✓ should remove the object from the collection (61ms) ✓ should return zero if there are no items to remove
+    #deleteMany()
+      ✓ should remove multiple objects from the collection (57ms) ✓ should remove all objects when query is not provided (66ms)
+    #clearCollection()
+      ✓ should remove all objects from the collection (67ms) id
+      ✓ should allow custom _id values (70ms)
+    query
+      ✓ should automatically cast string ID in query to ObjectID (55ms) ✓ should automatically cast string ID in query to ObjectID (61ms) ✓ should automatically cast string IDs in '$in' operator to ObjectIDs (61ms) ✓ should automatically cast string IDs in '$nin' operator to ObjectIDs (91ms) ✓ should automatically cast string IDs in '$not' operator to ObjectIDs (85ms) ✓ should automatically cast string IDs in deep query objects (66ms) indexes
+      ✓ should reject documents with duplicate values in unique-indexed fields (121ms) ✓ should accept documents with duplicate values in non-unique-indexed fields (117ms)

+  Base NeDB Client
+    #save()
+      ✓ should reject if it can not update the object
+    #delete()
+      ✓ should reject if it can not delete the object ✓ should reject if the nedb client throws an error ✓ should return 0 if the id is null
+      ✓ should return 0 if the id is null
+    #dropDatabase()
+      ✓ should only remove Files if the are already there
+    #count()
+      ✓ should reject an invalid count query (95ms)
+    #findOneAndDelete()
+      ✓ should reject an invalid findOneAndDelete query ✓ should return zero if no results are found
+    #findOneAndupdate()
+      ✓ should reject an invalid findOneAndUpdate query ✓ should return zero if no results are found
+    #clearCollection()
+      ✓ should reject an invalid findOneAndDelete query (40ms)

   NeDB In Memory Capabilities
     #save()